Skip to content

 More Information

-This in-person course is taught on the UW Seattle campus.
 To participate you’ll need a digital camera and its instruction manual.
 Your camera can be a point-and-shoot, DSLR or mirrorless.
 You'll also need to set up a free Flickr account; this is where we’ll share our results.

-See the Policies page for details about registration, refunds, waitlists and more.
+There’s now a nonrefundable $50 registration fee each quarter you register.
+See the FAQs page for details about registration, refunds, waitlists and more.

 Details